 Most women with uterine fibroids don’t have symptoms.
 However, the most common signs of this condition include:

 - Pelvic pressure or pain

 - Heavy menstrual bleeding

 - Issues emptying the bladder

 - Pain during intercourse

 Depending on their location, uterine fibroids can also affect fertility or cause miscarriages.
 In some cases, your doctor will notice fibroids during a routine pelvic exam.
-Our team will typically perform an ultrasound, MRI, or lab tests to confirm their presence and investigate potential causes.
+Our team will typically perform an ultrasound, magnetic resonance imaging (MRI) scan or lab tests to confirm their presence and investigate potential causes.

 - The size of the fibroids